trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## ╸ Set Up Your Devices To Work With Adguard ╸

-* For Android/Apple, go to wifi advanced settings and select static option.
+- For Android/Apple, go to wifi advanced settings and select static option.
 In `DNS 1` field enter "pi's ip" address

 <p align="center">
  <img src="https://i.imgur.com/nxpiqDw.jpg" width=450px height=580px>

-* For PC
+- For PC/Windows

--- IPV4 --
+   - <i>IPV4</i>

    Go to network settings / change adpater options and right click in properties then select "Internet Protocol Version 4(TCP/IPv4)".
 Enter pi's ip address in `Preferred DNS` server

--- IPV6 (needed for `DoH` & `DoT` to work (later on in guide) if using ipv6 on your router --
+   - <i>IPV6 (needed for `DoH` & `DoT` to work (later on in guide) if using ipv6 on your router</i>

     Go to "Internet Protocol Version 6(TCP/IPv6)" Enter pi's ipv6 address in `Preferred DNS` server (to get it enter `ifconfig` in pi's terminal and look for the second inet6 address(link).
 For example fe80::1179:a6ab:ae4e:ab12 )

 <p align="center">
  <img src="https://i.imgur.com/8gsDk3z.jpg">